-- Annually, the BSC assesses each team, taking into account the annual team report of productivity and progress, and the Team Leader evaluations completed by members of the team.
-The BSC provides feedback on the team and its leadership; - Semi-annually, the EAC reviews the effectiveness of the Team Leader in communicating the team vision and successes, and in discussing and handling team issues; - Senior management, with input from NASA, periodically reviews Team Leader performance with the EAC, and formally assesses performance annually, prior to making non-competitive renewals of Team Leader awards; - Every five years, an external committee appointed by NASA conducts a major review of NSBRI, including performance of Team Leaders.
+- Annually, NSBRI management assesses each team, taking into account the annual team report of productivity and progress. - Semi-annually, EAC reviews the effectiveness of the Team Leader in communicating the team vision and successes, and in discussing and handling team issues; - Senior management, with input from NASA, periodically reviews Team Leader performance with the EAC, and formally assesses performance annually, prior to making non-competitive renewals of Team Leader awards; and, - Every five years, an external committee appointed by NASA conducts a major review of NSBRI, including performance of Team Leaders.